 The day you've dreamed about for months is finally here.
 You and your partner are home with your new baby -- you're a family!
 So far it's been a wild ride.
 Nothing prepared you for the intensity and wonder of childbirth.
 But now that you're home, your wife is a bit cranky and sore, and neither of you is getting any sleep.

 There's no doubt that childbirth affects women both emotionally and physically.
-These first few weeks especially she needs your support and understanding.
-To help you negotiate the early days of fatherhood, here's a guide to some of the changes your mate is experiencing and how you can be there for her.
+These first few weeks especially they need your support and understanding.
+To help you negotiate the early days of fatherhood, here's a guide to some of the changes your mate is experiencing and how you can be there for them.

 Physical changes.
 Your partner probably feels a bit fragile after the rigors of childbirth.
-Whether she gave birth by C-section or vaginally, she will be sore and may have some bleeding and vaginal discharge for several weeks.
-She may have painful urination or involuntary leakage of urine, called urinary incontinence.
-On top of all that she may have problems with constipation or hemorrhoids from the strain of delivery.
-If she delivered vaginally, bleeding could last longer if she had a vaginal tear.
-Recovery from a C-section requires that she limit her activity for a few weeks.
+Whether they gave birth by C-section or vaginally, they will be sore and may have some bleeding and vaginal discharge for several weeks.
+They may have painful urination or involuntary leakage of urine, called urinary incontinence.
+On top of all that they may have problems with constipation or hemorrhoids from the strain of delivery.
+If they delivered vaginally, bleeding could last longer if they had a vaginal tear.
+Recovery from a C-section requires that they limit their activity for a few weeks.
 It's enough to shorten anyone's fuse.

 What you can do:

 - Pitch in as much as possible.

 - Become a master at changing diapers and bathing your baby.